Ole! Jon Rahm breaks through with thrilling back 9 at Torrey

+He sent it off to the left and made sure it reached the crest, then watched it peel off to the right and start tracking back to the left until it disappeared into the hole on the final turn for an eagle , the winning shot Sunday at the Farmers Insurance Open and one he won't forget.

+''I never thought it was going to be for eagle from 60 feet, especially at Torrey Pines, but the fact that it went in is just incredible,'' Rahm said after his three-shot victory. ''The emotion just overwhelmed me.
+But man, that was a satisfying feeling.''

-SAN DIEGO (AP) -- Jon Rahm of Spain added his name to the burgeoning list of young stars Sunday with his big game and a big finish at Torrey Pines.
+Rahm delivered on his potential, adding his name to the burgeoning list of young stars.

-Rahm made two eagles over the final six holes, the last one a 60-foot putt from the back fringe on the par-5 18th hole for a 5-under 67 to win the Farmers Insurance Open by three shots for his first PGA Tour victory.

-Rahm, who turned 22 in November, beat Phil Mickelson's mark as the youngest champion at this tournament.
-He also became the first player in 26 years to capture his first PGA Tour title at Torrey Pines.

-Rahm, leaning forward during its 60-foot journey to the hole, unleashed a double fist pump as he hugged his caddie.
-He watched a replay of the last eagle putt, along with his celebration, and said, ''I don't even remember doing it.''

-On a day in which nine players had at least a share of the lead, the final 20 minutes only mattered for positions.
+The tournament began by celebrating the return of 41-year-old Tiger Woods.
+It ended with a 22-year-old who left Spain for Arizona State, was the top college player his final two years and wasted no time showing off his knack for big moments.

+He earned a PGA Tour card in just four tournaments after leaving college.
+He won in his 12th start as a pro.

+''Through 13, I was right there in the mix.
+I was tied for the lead,'' Patrick Rodgers said. ''I thought if I could get two more (birdies) coming in, I probably would have the trophy outright.
+And by the time I stepped up on 16 tee, I was four behind.
+I was out of the tournament by then.''

-Rahm finished at 13-under 275, three shots ahead of Charles Howell III (68) and C.T.
-Pan of Taiwan, who had a 70.
-Brandt Snedeker and Patrick Rodgers, tied for the lead going into the final round, fell back with too many mistakes on the back nine.
+Rahm closed with a 7-under 65 for a three-shot victory over Charles Howell III (68) and C.T.
+Pan of Taiwan, who closed with a 70.
+Brandt Snedeker and Rodgers, tied for the lead going into the final round, fell back with bogeys they couldn't afford.

 Rahm might have won for the first time, though this was hardly a surprise.

-He won the Ben Hogan Award his final two years at Arizona State as the top college player, along with the Jack Nicklaus Award his senior year as the best golfer.
+Rahm won the Ben Hogan Award his final two years at Arizona State as the top college player, along with the Jack Nicklaus Award his senior year.
 He spent 60 weeks at the No. 1 amateur in the world.
-Two years ago in the Phoenix Open, he tied for fifth while still at Arizona State.
+Two years ago in the Phoenix Open, he tied for fifth while still in school.
 And when he turned pro last summer, he earned his PGA Tour in four starts, tying for third in the Quicken Loans National at Congressional and finishing runner-up by one shot at the Canadian Open.

 Mickelson knew it was coming.
 His brother, Tim Mickelson, was Rahm's coach at Arizona State and now is his agent.